mmp2/manifold-learning-examples/aspect-ratio.md

 <img width="700" height="300" alt="截屏2022-08-29 15 35 52" src="https://user-images.githubusercontent.com/91905313/187148724-467b6638-8f40-42da-8e77-dbb4e8ee5d9d.png">

 These manifolds all have *intrinsic dimension* $d=2$, because they are obtained by a transformation of a rectangle.
-Later we will discuss examples of manifolds with $d=3$, such as the sphere.
-Note however that the torus and swiss roll live in $m=3$ coordinates, and we call $m$ the *embedding dimension*.
+Even though they are 2 dimensional manifold, the torus and swiss roll live in $m=3$ coordinates, and we call $m$ the *embedding dimension*.
 Of course not all manifolds are obtained from rectangles.
-Qualitatively, we think of the aspect ratio of a manifold as the aspect ratio of the data, after the manifold is "unfolded" in $d$ dimensions. *a figure here*
+Qualitatively, we think of the aspect ratio of a manifold as the aspect ratio of the data, after the manifold is "unfolded" in $d$ dimensions.

-Most real data is not generated form rectangles, but most real data, when unfolded, has aspect ratio $>2$, in other words, not close to 1.
+Most real data is not generated from rectangles, but most real data, when unfolded, has aspect ratio $>2$, in other words, not close to 1.
 The following examples illustrate how this affects the embeddings produced by different embedding algorithms.

+Before embarking on the examples, the readers are invited to take a detour dealing with the question: what is a good embedding?
+And what isn't?

 *todo: a section on what is a good embedding. continuous map with continuous inverse, smooth map with smooth inverse. with examples*.